Committee of Ministers of the Council of Europe: Admitting new member States

 The Committee of Ministers has the authority to invite European States to become members of the Council of Europe (Articles 4, 5 and 6 of the Statute).
 It may also suspend or terminate membership.

 The process of admission begins when the Committee of Ministers, having received an official application for membership, consults the Parliamentary Assembly of the Council of Europe (under Statutory Resolution (51) 30).
 The Assembly adopts an opinion which is published in the Assembly's texts adopted.

 If the Committee decides that a state can be admitted, it adopts a resolution inviting that state to become a member.
 The invitation specifies the number of seats that the state will have in the Assembly as well as its contribution to the budget.
 Recently the invitations have included a number of conditions concerning the implementation of democratic reforms in the applicant state.

 Once invited, a state becomes a member by depositing, normally by the Minister for Foreign Affairs, an instrument of accession with the Secretary General of the Council of Europe.

-The only European states which are not members of the Council of Europe and thus could in principle be admitted are Belarus, Kazakhstan and the Vatican as well as Kosovo pending clarification of its international legal status.
+The only European states which are not members of the Council of Europe and thus could in principle be admitted are Belarus, Kazakhstan and Vatican City as well as Kosovo pending clarification of its international legal status.
 Once the European Union has attained full legal personality, it could also accede to the Council of Europe.
 So far, the European Community has only signed Council of Europe treaties.